eea/reportek.zopebuildout/README.rst

 Generate documentation
 ----------------------
-Before generate documentation set variable DOCS_PATH from secret.cfg, to the path where the program will save the documentation.
+In order to be able to generate the documentation, the `sphinx.cfg <https://github.com/eea/reportek.zopebuildout/blob/bdr/buildout-configs/sphinx.cfg>`_ needs to be extended by your buildout config file and also the DOCS_PATH variable needs to be set in your secret.cfg file, this path will hold the generated documentation.

 To generate documentation::

- $ ./make-docs
+ $ ./bin/make-docs

 To delete all documentation::